how to stop hair shedding

 Telogen effluvium

-Yes and yes.
-You can stop hair shredding and grow back/reverse the hair loss.
-However, you must understand that the process of growing back the hair won't happen immediately and you'll have to do some lifestyle changes in order to see some real progress.
-There are various factors that contribute the hair shedding and hair loss like, genetics, nutritional deficiencies, hormonal changes, medication side effects, stress, certain medical conditions, and styling practices.
-To address and stop hair shedding, and promote hair regrowth, it's essential to identify the root cause and adopt some lifestyle changes.
+Yes, you can reduce, stop hair shedding and grow back/reverse the hair loss.
+However, you must understand that hair shedding won't stop immediately, and you'll have to make some lifestyle changes in order to see some real progress.
+There are various factors that contribute to hair shedding and hair loss like genetics, nutritional deficiencies, hormonal changes, medication side effects, stress, certain medical conditions, and styling practices.
+To address and stop hair shedding and promote hair regrowth, it's essential to identify the root cause and adopt some lifestyle changes.

 Although hair shedding is a natural process of hair growth, excessive hair shedding is a worrying condition that should be addressed early.
 Here are some ways you can prevent it with these hair shedding remedies: